Rajpratik71/sheepdog-wiki/Backend-Stores-and-Object-Cache.md

 Object cache is disabled by default in Sheepdog, to enable the object cache in Sheepdog and specify max cache size:

-<pre>$ sheep -w 100 /path/to/sheep -z 0 -p 7000</pre>
+<pre>$ sheep -w 100 /path/to/sheep</pre>

-As the example above, we enable object cache in Sheep and specify the max cache size to 100M.
+As the example above, we enable object cache in Sheep and specify the max cache size to 100M and use default writethrough mode.

+to use writeback mode:
+<pre>$ sheep -w 1000,writeback /path/to/sheep</pre>

 To modify the max cache size: